pradeepSDE/pradeepSDE/README.md

 # Hi there, I'm Pradeep Bisen! 👋

 🎓 Final Year Student at GEC Raipur <br>
-💻 MERN Stack Developer | Machine Learning Enthusiast <br>
+💻 React/React Native Developer | Machine Learning Enthusiast <br>
 🚀 Currently Learning and Exploring More in the Tech World

-I'm passionate about building web applications using the MERN stack and diving into the world of machine learning.
+I'm passionate about building web and mobile applications and diving into the world of machine learning.
 I love experimenting with new technologies and constantly pushing the limits of what's possible in the digital space.

 ---